 Emergency Drills are necessary for such times as during tornado or severe storm warnings.
-At the sound of emergency bells, teachers will take their classes quietly and orderly to the assigned area for the classroom occupied at that time.
+At the sound of emergency bells, teachers will take their classes quietly and orderly to the assigned area.
 Students are to sit in "fetal position" as close as possible to the solid, inside walls in the assigned areas.
 They should face the wall and have a book over their heads.
 Bells will signal "all clear", and students should then return to class quietly and orderly.